Rates notices will be posted out in mid-August.

 3. General rates: Your CIV multiplied by the rate in the dollar gives your property’s general rates charge.

-4. Total bill: We add the Waste Environment Levy, Emergency Services and Volunteer Fund Levy and any applicable concessions (like the pensioner discount).
+4. Total bill: We add the Landfill Levy (part of Waste Service Charge) and Emergency Services and Volunteer Fund Levy and any applicable concessions (like the pensioner discount).

 Example calculation